fawadeqbal/Node-JS-Beginner/readme.md

 6. Chap#6 (Middlewares in Express Js )
 7. Chap#7 (Routing in Express JS)
 8. Chap#8 (MVC Rest API's)
+# "npm install"
+All dependencies in package.json will be installed to your project
 # "npm install -g nodemon"
 nodemon will be installed globally to your system path